khalid-hussain/shaheen/chap4.md

-"And the result of whatever I have done over the past 20 years would be apparent when Abul Hassan or any other successor to Granada's throne after him, would proclaim jihad against the Christians.
+"And the result of whatever I have done over the past 20 years would be apparent when Abul Hassan or any other successor to Granada's throne after him, would proclaim _jihād_ against the Christians.
 Now, you might want to know the reason of my fleeing from there.
 I have not run away because the government has uncovered my conspiracies.
 The only reason is that a youth from the royal family of Castile wanted to marry my younger daughter.
 They had